Content from Operating System Python

 Key Points

-• Do not use the Python included with your operation system.
-Using the system Python can break system tools, cause permission errors, introduce version conflicts, limit reproducibility and flexibility with code development.
+• Do not use the Python included with your operating system.
+Using the system Python can break system tools, cause permission errors, introduce version conflicts, as well as limit reproducibility and flexibility with code development.

 • Use a tool like uv to install and manage Python instead of using the system Python.
 This will avoid all the issues associated with using the operating system Python.